-the birth of a dolphin in the wild has never been observed.
-All we know about the dolphin birthing process has been learned
+birth of a dolphin in the wild has never been observed.
+All we know about the dolphin birthing process has been learned by

-males and females to reach sexual maturity differs by gender and by geographic location.
-Male dolphins reach sexual maturity
+required for males and females to reach sexual maturity differs by gender and by geographic location.
+Male dolphins reach

-is more a function of size, not age.
-Females reach sexual maturity when they are about 85-95% of their adult body length.
+sexual maturity is more a function of size, not age.
+Females reach sexual maturity when they are about 85-95% of their adult

+body length.
 Female dolphins are believed to spontaneously ovulate, not having a set ovulation cycle.
-Typically, they will ovulate anywhere
+Typically, they will

-Other than humans and chimpanzees, dolphins are the only other animal that engages in sexual activity for reasons
+reproductive season.
+Other than humans and chimpanzees, dolphins are the only other animal that engages in sexual activity

-other than reproduction and not timed specifically with female estrus.
-Male Bottlenose dolphins will perform
+for reasons other than reproduction and not timed specifically with female estrus.
+Male Bottlenose dolphins will perform sex

-sex acts with other dolphin species as well as with other males of their own species.
-Male-to-male sexual activity (called
+acts with other dolphin species as well as with other males of their own species.
+Male-to-male sexual activity (called "intromission")

-often "herd" females for purposes of mating and to keep them from having access to other potential male partners.
-Should the
+males will often "herd" females for purposes of mating and to keep them from having access to other potential male partners.

-female not be interested in such advances, she will roll ventral side up or will roll away from the male to the
+Should the female not be interested in such advances, she will roll ventral side up or will roll away from the male

 to help one another escape being herded by males.